Robert Johns Bulkley - United States Senator

 292 Corning Drive

-Bulkley was elected as a Democratic U. S. Representative 62nd Congress for the 21st District from 1911 to 1915.
-As a member of the Banking & Currency Committee, he helped frame the Federal Reserve Act of 1913 and the Federal Farm Loan Ace.
+Bulkley was elected as a Democratic U. S. Representative for the 21st District to the 62nd Congress from 1911 to 1915.
+As a Banking & Currency Committee member, he helped frame the Federal Reserve Act of 1913 and the Federal Farm Loan Act.
 During World War I, he served as chief of the legal section of the War Industries Board.

 In 1930, Bulkley ran to fill the unexpired term of Senator Theodore Burton.
-Advocating Prohibition’s repeal, he won and was re-elected in 1932.
-He supported the New Deal and also backed Roosevelt’s plan to enlarge the Supreme Court, which contributed to his defeat by Republican Robert A. Taft in 1938.
+Advocating Prohibition’s repeal, he won and was elected again in 1932.
+He supported the New Deal and backed Roosevelt’s plan to enlarge the Supreme Court, which contributed to his defeat by Republican Robert A. Taft in 1938.

 The senator belonged to one of the country’s few social, wealthy Democrat families.
-He was part of the New Deal and friend of President Roosevelt, his Harvard classmate.
-Senator Harry Truman had a luncheon at his home.
-Vice-President Alben Barkley stayed at the house.
+He was part of the New Deal and a friend of President Roosevelt, his Harvard classmate.
+Senator Harry Truman had a luncheon at his home, and Vice-President Alben Barkley stayed at the house.
 Xavier Cugat, the Spanish-American bandleader, was a guest during the Great Lakes Exposition.

 Returning to Cleveland, He became a senior partner in the Cleveland law firm of Bulkley & Butler.
 He also headed the Bulkley Building Co. and helped found the Morris Plan Bank of Ohio, serving as president and chairman of the board for over 30 years.
 The company constructed the Bulkley Building at 1501 Euclid Avenue that opened in 1921.
-The eight-story office and had a front of sandstone, and one impressive feature was the Allen Theater.
+The eight-story office building had a front of sandstone, and an impressive feature, the Allen Theater.
 The architect was C. Howard Crane.

-During the depression, Bulkley kept his office in his home because job-hunting lines in front of the Bulkley building disrupted normal business.
-There were five secretaries running around his house.
+During the depression, Bulkley kept his office in his home because job-hunting lines in front of the Bulkley building disrupted regular business.
+Five secretaries were running around his house.

-Under his leadership, the Northern Ohio Opera Association was formed in 1927, the first of its kind in the nation.
-He retired from the leadership of the organization in 1937.
+Under his leadership, the Northern Ohio Opera Association was formed in 1927, the first of its kind.
+He retired from leading the organization in 1937.